-Holders of shares of Common Stock of record at the close of business on March 23, 1999, are entitled to notice of, and to vote at, the meeting.
-There were 12,691,253 shares of Common Stock outstanding at the record date. stockholder giving a proxy may revoke it at any time before it is voted by filing with the Company's Secretary a written notice of revocation or a duly executed proxy bearing a later date.
-Unless a proxy is revoked, shares represented by a proxy will be voted in accordance with the voting instructions on the proxy and, on matters for which no voting instructions are given, shares will be voted for the nominees of the Board of Directors as shown on the proxy.
+Holders of shares of Common Stock of record at the close of business on March 21, 2000, are entitled to notice of, and to vote at, the meeting.
+There were 12,697,179 shares of Common Stock outstanding at the record date. stockholder giving a proxy may revoke it at any time before it is voted by filing with the Company's Secretary a written notice of revocation or a duly executed proxy bearing a later date.
+Unless a proxy is revoked and except as indicated below under "Election of Directors," shares represented by a proxy will be voted in accordance with the voting instructions on the proxy and, on matters for which no voting instructions are given, shares will be voted for the nominees of the Board of Directors as shown on the proxy.
 Stockholders cannot abstain in the election of directors, but they can withhold authority.
 Stockholders who withhold authority will be considered present for purposes of determining a quorum.
-The rules of the New York and American Stock Exchanges permit member organizations ("brokers") to vote shares on behalf of beneficial owners, in the absence of instructions from beneficial owners, on certain "routine" matters, including the election of directors and ratification of independent public accountants, but do not permit such votes on "non-routine" matters.
+The rules of the New York Stock Exchange permit member organizations ("brokers") to vote shares on behalf of beneficial owners, in the absence of instructions from beneficial owners, on certain "routine" matters, including the election of directors and ratification of independent public accountants, but do not permit such votes on "non-routine" matters.
 Situations where brokers are unable to vote on non-routine proposals are referred to as "broker non-votes."
 Broker non-votes will not be counted as present for purposes of determining a quorum, have no effect on the outcome of matters requiring the affirmative vote of a majority or super-majority of shares represented at the meeting, and have the effect of a negative vote on matters requiring the affirmative vote of the holders of a majority or super-majority of the shares outstanding.

 Stockholders vote cumulatively in the election of directors.
-Cumulative voting means that each share is entitled to a number of votes equal to the number of directors to be elected, which votes may be cast for one nominee or distributed among two or more nominees.
-The four candidates receiving the highest number of affirmative votes will be elected as directors.
+Cumulative voting means that each stockholder is entitled to a number of votes equal to the number of directors to be elected multiplied by the number of shares he or she holds.
+These votes may be cast for one nominee or distributed among two or more nominees.
+The four (4) candidates receiving the highest number of affirmative votes will be elected as directors.
 On all other matters, each share has one vote.